Tomash667/carpg/doc/readme_eng.txt

 	noai - disable ai (noai 0/1).
 	noclip - turn off player collisions (noclip 0/1). pause - pause/unpause.
-	paycredit - you pay credit with your gold, without count you pay as much as you can (paycredit [count]). play_music - sets if play music (play_music 0/1). play_sound - sets if play sound (play_sound 0/1). player_devmode - allow/disallow developer mode for player in multiplayer (playercheat nick/all 0/1).
+	play_music - sets if play music (play_music 0/1).
+	play_sound - sets if play sound (play_sound 0/1).
+	player_devmode - allow/disallow developer mode for player in multiplayer (playercheat nick/all 0/1).